gvwilson/sensibleadventures/bookster/bookster.md

 "Just like soap, eh?" one of the Starboard Towners jibed.
 A few people laughed.

+Donaien flushed.  "'S unhealthy," he muttered.

-Donaien flushed.
-Armaend put a hand on his shoulder.
-"Nothing special about tea," Armaend said.
-"Why, my papaere used to boil burned bread instead.
+Armaend put a hand on his husband's shoulder.
+"Nothing special about tea," he said.
+"Why, my paere used to boil burned bread instead.
 Swore the leafy stuff never tasted half as rich.
 Of course, if the water runs out…"

 Before anyone could answer that, there was a sharp rap on the window shutter.
 "Can you get that, please?" the innkeeper's harried daughter